11

 Learn Your Core Skills

-Each of the six core stats encompasses a number of sub-skills that describe the specific areas of competence your character or entity can draw upon.
-Below is a detailed breakdown of what each stat covers.
+Each of the six core stats covers a set of sub-skills.
+These are the areas of competence your character or entity can draw upon.
+The breakdown is below.

 Quick Reference